skrub-data/skrub/doc/modules/datetimes/feature_engineering_datetimes.rst

 >>> to_dt.format_
 '%d/%m/%Y'

-In the case it cannot be inferred, the USA convention is used:
+In the case where it cannot be inferred, the USA convention is used:

 >>> s = pd.Series(["03/05/2024"])
 >>> to_dt.fit_transform(s)